juju/docs/src/en/models.md

 # Models

-A *model* is an environment associated with a *controller* (see [Controllers][controllers]).
+A *model* is an environment associated with a controller.
 When a controller is created two models are provisioned along with it.
 These initial models are named 'controller' and 'default'.
 The 'controller' model is for internal Juju management and is not intended for general workloads.
 The 'default' model, however, is ready for immediate use.
 Models can be added easily at any time.

 ## Model management